Home buyer concession scheme (from 1 July 2019)

 Residency requirements

-At least one buyer must live in the home continuously for at least a year.
-They must commence residence within one year of either the settlement date (for an eligible home) or the date that a certificate of occupancy has been issued (for vacant land).
+At least one buyer must live in the home continuously for a minimum of 1 year.
+They must commence residence within one year of either; the settlement date (for an eligible home), or the date that a certificate of occupancy has been issued (for vacant land).

 The Commissioner for ACT Revenue can exempt you from the residency requirements, in full or in part, but only if: